ome/omero-documentation/omero/sysadmins/python3-migration.rst

 Choosing a platform
 -------------------

-We suggest Python 3.6.
-This is the default installation on the two recommended platforms, CentOS 7 and Ubuntu 18.04.
+The two recommended platforms, CentOS 7 and Ubuntu 18.04, have Python 3.6 as default installation and have therefore received the most testing which is why Python 3.6 is the preferred version of Python.

 Both Python 3.5 and 3.7 should work and are slated to have support added, but Python 3.6 has been the focus of testing during the migration.

 Similarly, other operating systems are slated for having support added, but help from the community would be very welcome!
 Obvious next candidates are CentOS 8 and Ubuntu 20.04.

-Debian is more of an issue.
-Debian 9 is still on Python 3.5 and Debian 10 has moved to Ice 3.7 so neither is particularly well supported at the moment.
-We are examining workarounds like building Ice from source and/or building a .deb package.
+Debian 9 is still on Python 3.5 and Debian 10 has moved to Ice 3.7 so neither is supported at the moment.
+We are working on a suitable set of installation guides.

 Other prerequisites
 -------------------